Selina Wang: Early life

 Wang was born in Richland, Washington, before attending Barrington High School in Barrington, Rhode Island where she was an accomplished flautist and named Miss Rhode Island's Outstanding Teen.
-She graduated from Harvard University with a degree in economics and a secondary degree in government where she was a member of the Harvard Crimson.
+She graduated from Harvard University with a degree in economics and a secondary degree in government where she wrote for The Harvard Crimson.
 Her parents Lai-Sheng Wang and Li-Qiong Wang are both faculty in the Department of Chemistry at Brown University.

 Career

 Wang began her career as a journalist at Bloomberg News in New York City.
 She then moved to San Francisco, covering the global technology industry, venture capital and social media industry for Bloomberg News and Television and Bloomberg Businessweek magazine.
 Later, she moved to Beijing, China to anchor and correspondent for Bloomberg Television.

 Wang joined CNN as an international correspondent based in Asia.
 She moved to Japan and in 2021 covered the Tokyo Summer Olympics, held under the coronavirus pandemic.
 Six months later, she was CNN's only news correspondent reporting from inside the Beijing Winter Olympics "covid bubble."
 Wang was a host of CNN's business feature show "Marketplace Asia."
 In the spring of 2022, Wang moved back to Beijing for CNN as the network's sole correspondent in mainland China, and is notable for being the only American broadcaster reporting on the ground in China during the historic anti-zero-COVID protests.
 She reported on a wide range of stories from China, including rising US-China tensions, Xi Jinping’s unprecedented third-term as the country's supreme leader, China's relationship with Taiwan, and the impact of the country's coronavirus pandemic restrictions.

-In 2023, Wang won the Emmy Award's Outstanding Emerging Journalist.
+In 2023, Wang won the Emmy Award for Outstanding Emerging Journalist.
 Wang was named on the Forbes 30 Under 30 Asia List in 2023.